StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ### StackState Agent

-For details of the log files for StackState Agent, see the platform-specific Agent pages:
+For details of the StackState Agent log files, see the platform-specific Agent pages:

 * [StackState Agent V2 on Docker](/setup/agent/docker.md#log-files)
 * [StackState Agent V2 on Kubernetes](/setup/agent/kubernetes.md#log-files)